METABIO

 Ruminants and feed

-Within the context of major climatic uncertainties, the sustainable mobilization of feed resources for animals on ruminant farms is questioned in terms of quantity and quality.
-The use of new plant re-sources may prove to be one of the alternatives for sufficient and sustainable production in the future.
-The SourceN project explores the extent to which atypical resources from the natural capital of ruminant farms can be mobilized in terms of fodder supplementation and animal "health value" without compromising their sustainability and their role as habitats for biodiversity.
+In a context of global population growth, major climate uncertain-ty and declining biodiversity, there is an urgent need to rethink feed resources for animals in ruminant livestock farming.
+The use of new plant resources may be an alternative.
+SOURCEN explored the extent to which atypical resources derived from the natural capital of livestock farms could be mobilized in terms of forage supplementation and “health value”, without compromising their sustainability and their role as habitats for biodiversity.

 The expansion of organic agriculture (OA) may find itself confronted with a significant lack of nitrogen resources necessary to fertilize crops.
 This gap could be filled by increasing the area planted with nitrogen (N) fixing crops.
 However, the development of N-fixing crops crops is only viable if they have outlets on the market.